bricaud/graphexp/README.md

  Versions of Graphexp with the same backend but a nicer UI (using bootstrap) are available here [github.com/erandal/graphexp](https://github.com/erandal/graphexp) and here [github.com/ddmx/graphexp](https://github.com/ddmx/graphexp).

+## Call for contributors

+I have difficulties to keep this repository updated.
+Anyone is welcome to contribute by suggesting some changes and making pull requests.

 ## Configuration